 10 TOEFL Reading Question Types

-Reading can be a tricky skill for English-language learners to master, and TOEFL reading passages can be especially challenging.
-To do well on the TOEFL reading section, you need to have a quick reading comprehension speed.
+Reading can be tricky for English-language learners to master, and TOEFL reading passages can be especially challenging.
+To do well in the TOEFL reading section, you need to have a quick reading comprehension speed.
 This requires a great understanding of complex grammatical structures and knowing a lot of high-level vocabulary words.
 On top of that, you need to answer a lot of questions in a short period of time.
 No wonder many TOEFL test takers feel intimidated by the Reading section.
 However, TOEFL Reading is actually one of the more straightforward sections of the TOEFL test.
 Knowing what to expect will make it a lot easier to do well on this section on test day.
 One of the things you need to know is 10 TOEFL reading question types.

 In an "Inference" question, you will see the question phrased something like the following: In paragraph 5, what does the author imply about ….? or What can be inferred from paragraph 5?
 In this type of question, the answer is not directly stated in the reading passage.
 It requires you to draw conclusions based on information that is given in the passage.
 You need to find out the correct conclusion from the choices.
 Here is an example.